 The Coorong is a long, shallow lagoon more than 100 km in length that is separated from the Southern Ocean by a narrow sand dune peninsula.

-The Lakes Alexandrina and Albert form the mouth of the River Murray and are comprised of fresh to saline waters.
+The Lakes Alexandrina and Albert form the mouth of the River Murray and are

 The Coorong's fragile ecology depends on getting a mix of fresh water from the Murray and sea water from the ocean.